How I came to see that

 From Sex to Everything Else

 The pandemic shut down my fun with the Graphic Sex Project.
-But that's when I realized that makes BioGraffs good for talking about sex — its playfulness, the breaking down of story into its parts, the way it's a catalyst and support for challenging conversations — makes it good for talking about so much else.
+But that's when I realized that the things that maks BioGraffs good for talking about sex — its playfulness, the breaking down of story into its parts, the way it's a catalyst and support for challenging conversations — makes it good for talking about so much else.

 I began working with people to use cubes to talk about so many other things: